-Darren Bush returns for his second season as the A's bullpen coach, his first assignment on a Major League coaching staff.
-This is Bush's 10th season in the A's organization, which includes two seasons as a minor league hitting coach and six seasons as a manager.
+Darren Bush is in his first season as the A's hitting coaching after serving as the bullpen coach the past two seasons.
+This is Bush's 11th season in the A's organization, which includes two seasons as a minor league hitting coach, six seasons as a manager and three seasons on the Major League coaching staff.

-Bush compiled a 462-386 (.545) record in six seasons as a manager with Single-A Stockton (2007-08), Double-A Midland (2009-10) and Triple-A Sacramento (2011-12).
+Bush compiled a 462-386 (.545) record in six seasons as a manager with Class A Stockton (2007-08), Double-A Midland (2009-10) and Triple-A Sacramento (2011-12).
 He guided the River Cats to back-to-back division titles with a mark of 88-56 in 2011 and 86-58 in 2012.
 Bush also led the RockHounds to playoff appearances in 2009 and 2010, including a Texas League Championship in 2009.
 He also skippered Class A Stockton to the California League Championship in his second year as a manager in 2008.
 Bush joined the Athletics in 2005 as hitting coach at Stockton and spent two seasons in that capacity before taking over as manager for the Ports in 2007.

 Prior to joining the A's organization, Bush coached in independent leagues.
 He was the hitting coach and Director of Player Personnel with Yuba-Sutter of the Western League in 2002 and then spent two seasons as a manager in the Northeast League with Berkshire (41-51 in 2003) and Quebec (58-34 in 2004).